-Omaha is a game type popular with many poker players.
+OMAHA is a game type popular with many poker players.
 You may have seen professional poker players on TV shows like Poker After Dark, playing a strange variant of poker with a fistful of cards – this is Omaha poker.
 Omaha has also come to prominence as players like Patrick Antonius and Viktor “Isildur1” Blom play Pot Limit Omaha online, leading to some of the biggest pots in online poker history.
-Pot Limit Omaha (abbreviated as PLO) is the most popular form of Omaha poker played in both tournaments and cash games among poker pros.
-When it comes to high stakes cash games, Pot Limit Omaha rules supreme with players like Tom Dwan, Phil Ivey, Barry Greenstein and Joe Hachem all favouring high stakes PLO tournaments and Heads Up cash games.
-While it may seem daunting at first, for most poker players, the jump from playing Texas Hold ‘Em to Omaha poker is an easy one, and can be picked up in just a few short sessions.
+Pot Limit Omaha (abbreviated as PLO) is the most popular form of Omaha poker played in both tournaments and ring games among poker pros.
+When it comes to high stakes ring games, Pot Limit Omaha rules supreme with players like Tom Dwan, Phil Ivey, Barry Greenstein and Joe Hachem all favouring high stakes PLO tournaments and Heads Up ring games.
+While it may seem daunting at first, for most poker players, the jump from playing Texas Hold‘em to Omaha poker is an easy one, and can be picked up in just a few short sessions.

 Omaha Variations and Betting Limits

 When it comes to betting structure, there are three main variations of Omaha Poker:

 - No Limit Omaha (NL): As with No Limit Hold‘em, there is no limit to what you may bet (and therefore players can go all-in pre-flop, or at any time after on subsequent betting rounds).

 - Fixed Limit Omaha (FL): In Fixed Limit (FL) poker, the betting amount is fixed.
 This is good for new players as it minimises the amount that can be bet, and therefore lost.